namhyung/uftrace/README.md

     $ uftrace record tests/t-abc

-It'll create uftrace.data directory contains trace data files.
+It'll create uftrace.data directory that contains trace data files.
 Other analysis commands expect the directory exists in the current directory, but one can use another using -d option.